That's So Raven: Reception

 That's So Raven was reported to be the highest-rating original program in Disney Channel's history, a record previously held by Lizzie McGuire.
 The program's success led to two Primetime Emmy Awards nominations for Outstanding Children's Program, in 2005 and 2007.
 Alston said the success of That's So Raven led to Disney Channel changing its approach to original programming.
 He praised the chemistry between Raven-Symoné, Brown and van der Pol, which he attributed to their real-life friendships.
 Alston cited the episodes "A Goat's Tale" and "Out of Control" as the ones that best represent this dynamic.
 Raven-Symoné was widely recognized for her charisma and physical comedy in the series; Massey's "knack" for physical comedy was also praised.

-Jack Seiley from DVDizzy.com said the series adheres to the format of the network's earlier sitcoms such as Lizzie McGuire but does so with lower quality; he called it their worst show.
-Aaron Wallace also called the show "weaker" than Lizzie McGuire in a similar DVD review.
-Seiley criticized the show's concept and the cast's "over-acting".
-According to Wallace, the structure of the episodes is repetitive and rigid.